imrinahru/my-site-fresh/content/04_Reading_Notes/Groz, Elizbeth_Cyberspace, Virtuality, and the Real.md

   - reading
   - virtuality
 draft: false
-summary: Virtual reality does not oppose the real but reveals that reality itself has always been virtual—a field of latent potential, emergence, and transformation rather than fixed presence.
+summary: "Virtuality is not an escape from reality but a revelation of its latent potentials.
+To understand the virtual philosophically is to recognize that the real itself has always been virtual: a space of ongoing emergence rather than fixed presence."
 link:
 ---
+>  The messy, material real becomes reinterpreted as data—something to be represented, simulated, or optimized.

+## Key Ideas

-## Genealogy of Disembodiment
+### Genealogy of Disembodiment

 **1. Philosophical Roots**